 If the share acquisition is viewed as substantially restraining competition in a particular market, the JFTC may order the bidder to dispose of all or part of its stock.
-Previously, a bidder intending to make a tender offer that may impact on competition, when appropriate, was able to consult with the JFTC and confirm that the share acquisition will not be assessed as substantially restraining competition, before issuing a public notice of commencement of tender offer (see Question 12).
-However, in 2011, the JFTC set out a new guideline (Guideline Concerning Procedures of Review of Business Combination) abolishing the consulting procedure with the JFTC prior to filing a pre-merger notification or a preacquisition notification, so that a bidder can no longer obtain the JFTC's opinion regarding whether a share acquisition will be assessed as substantially restraining competition before it files the notification with the JFTC.
+Previously, a bidder intending to make a tender offer that may impact on competition was able, when appropriate, to consult with the JFTC and confirm that the share acquisition will not be assessed as substantially restraining competition, before issuing a public notice of commencement of tender offer (see Question 12).
+However, in 2011, the JFTC set out a new guideline (Guideline Concerning Procedures of Review of Business Combination) abolishing the consulting procedure with the JFTC prior to filing a pre-merger notification or a pre-acquisition notification, so that a bidder can no longer obtain its opinion before it files the notification.

-Even after abolishing the above consulting procedure, the company can consult with the JFTC regarding the contents of a notification prior to filing, and it is general practice to utilise this consultation option in a large transaction.
+Even after the abolishment of the above consulting procedure, the company can consult with the JFTC regarding the contents of a notification prior to filing, and it is general practice to use this consultation option in a large transaction.

 Since 2004, the JFTC's Guidelines have required, in addition to a market share analysis, a review of the transaction's Herfindahl-Hirschman Index (HHI) to determine whether a merger, company split, joint share transfer, business acquisition or share acquisition substantially restrains competition in a particular market.
-In 2007, the JFTC's Guidelines were revised to define a safe harbour based on the HHI, where it is reasonably believed that the transaction will not substantially restrain competition.
+In 2007, the JFTC's Guidelines were revised to provide for a safe harbour based on the HHI, where it is reasonably believed that the transaction will not substantially restrain competition.
 Case-by-case reviews are not required of transactions that fall within the safe harbour.